 The identification of Key Strategic Activities aims at supporting the EU’s ability to identify those critical skills, areas of know-how and industrial capacities, that are deemed essential to underpin Europe’s strategic autonomy.
 The Agency thereby analyses the industrial dimension of identified capability and research priorities and determines in which area the European Defence Technological and Industrial Base, namely European manufacturing capacities, as well as skills and competences need to be reinforced.
 The development of these KSA reports in consultation with Member States and industrial stakeholders, provides an additional angle and valuable information to steer future investment decisions at EU level.

 This comprehensive and coherent prioritisation framework informs both national defence planning of Member States and the EU defence initiatives across the capability, research and industrial dimensions.
-Member States are encouraged to use its full potential, including with a view to inform and guide future funding allocation at EU level, in particular in the context of the European Defence Fund (EDF).
+In this context, CARD acts as a pathfinder for cooperation and aims to enhance the coherence of the European defence landscape as it provides Member States with a comprehensive overview and analysis of European defence capabilities.
+PESCO allows joint planning, development and investment in capability projects, while agreed priorities also inform and guide future funding allocation at EU level, in particular in the context of the European Defence Fund (EDF).

-The present platform provides differentiated access to Member States, EU stakeholders, other international organisations and industry in line with the relevant distribution policy agreed by Member States in the EDA Steering Board.
+The present platform provides differentiated access to Member States, EU stakeholders, other international organisations and industry to the prioritisation documents, in line with the relevant distribution policy agreed by Member States in the EDA Steering Board.

 For further information please contact Zsolt Nagy.